 Radiation Monitoring Training

-BREDL/BEST/MATRR offers training workshops to help your group learn how to monitor your local nuclear power plant (or processing plant or nuclear disposal facility).
-We are a non-profit environmental group made up of concerned citizen volunteers (so we always welcome donations); but to help other groups begin their own monitoring, our only charge for the one or two day session(s) is for travel, food and lodging expenses for our trainers.
+BEST/MATRR offers training workshops to help your group learn how to monitor your local nuclear power plant (or processing plant or nuclear disposal facility).
+We are a non-profit environmental group made up of concerned citizen volunteers (so we always welcome donations).
+To help other groups begin their own monitoring, our only charge for the one or two day session(s) is for basic travel, food and lodging expenses for our trainers.
 We will provide hands-on instructions on how to:

 1. Organize members of your group for the project